ArctosDB/documentation-wiki/_how_to/How-to-Search-for-Specimens.markdown

 **Map Polygon** - zoom and pan the map to the area of interest, click the polygon icon (top-center, next to the 'stop drawing' hand), then click the vertices to create a polygon.
 (Doubleclick or click the hand to close the polygon; the search will fail without this critical step.)

 **Geography Shape Name** searches by geographic shapes, regardless of assertions.
-That is, a search for _A_ will find records where the locality "insersects" (see spatial map type) the named geography, even if the geographic assertion is for _Z_.
+That is, a search for _A_ will find records where the locality "insersects" (see **Spatial Match Type**) the named geography, even if the geographic assertion is for _Z_.

 **Spatial Match Type** is coupled with both **Map Polygon** and **Geography Shape Name**.
 4 options are available
     * *contains* finds records entirely within the polygon (drawn or named).